71suodrazaH/gitTest/README.md

 # gitTest
-A set to steps and commands to get started with GIT
+A set of steps and commands to get started with GIT
 ```
 Git Test Project/
 ├── simulate.py